cobaltians/Cobalt/README.md

 * Add Cobalt to my Android project
 * Add Cobalt to my iOS project

 Something not clear ?
-Read the [FAQ](https://github.com/cobaltians/cobalt/wiki/FAQ) or ask us on @Cobaltians
+Read the [FAQ](https://github.com/cobaltians/cobalt/wiki/FAQ) or ask us in the [issues tracker](https://github.com/cobaltians/cobalt/issues).

 ## Where to go from here ?